aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-access-database/_index.md

 ## Prerequisites
 - **Java Development Kit (JDK)** – JDK 8 or newer installed.
 - **Aspose.Tasks for Java Library** – Download it from the official site.
-Follow the [download link](https://releases.aspose.com/tasks/java/) to obtain the library and add it to your project’s classpath.
+Follow the [Aspose.Tasks for Java download page](https://releases.aspose.com/tasks/java/) to obtain the library and add it to your project’s classpath.

 ## Import Packages
 First, import the classes that enable project handling and database connectivity.